USRSE/usrse.github.io/_events/2022/2022-08-dei-speaker-series.md

 ## Event

-The US-RSE Diversity, Equity, and Inclusion Working Group (DEI-WG) is proud to welcome Vandana Singh to present his talk "Diversity in Open-source Software."
+The US-RSE Diversity, Equity, and Inclusion Working Group (DEI-WG) is proud to welcome Vandana Singh to present her talk "Diversity in Open Source Software."
 This event will take place
 **Wednesday, Aug 31st at 1 PM PT / 2 PM MT / 3 PM CT / 4 PM ET**